barcaroli/LUCAS2022ShinyApp/README.md

       - go to
         <https://cran.rstudio.com/bin/windows/base/R-4.0.5-win.exe>
       - install R
+2. From R, install the "shiny" package:
+      - install.packages("shiny")
-2. Look for the path where R is installed, for example:
+3. Look for the path where R is installed, for example:

 C:\Program Files\R\R-4.1.0